 About the Multi-Year Budget

-The City of Saskatoon adopted a new Multi-Year Budget Process in 2020 to offer a more transparent budget process, balance the financial impact of the pandemic, maintain core civic services and service levels, and continue building on the City's commitment to savings and efficiencies.
+The City of Saskatoon adopted a Multi-Year Budget Process in 2020 to offer a more transparent budget process, balance the financial impact of the pandemic, maintain core civic services and service levels, and continue building on the City's commitment to savings and efficiencies.

 More on the benefits of a Multi-Year Budget

 - Improved transparency and decision-making by providing City Council and residents with more information early in the budget planning process about the funding the City requires, where City funds are used, linking service costs to service levels and outcomes, and better connecting long-term goals to short-term spending decisions.